enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 #. uint32_t fontSize: Font size
 #. const std::string &name: Name of the GameObject GUIText
 #. const std::string &text: Text to render
-#. const glm::vec3 &color: Text color
+#. const glm::vec3 &color: Text color.
+Values should be between 0 and 256.
 #. const glm::vec2 &position: Position of the Text.
 This values will be between 0 and 1.
 0,0 means left bottom and 1,1 means right top
 #. float rotation: Rotation of the text.
 0 is upwards. it is in rads and clockwise.